ezrankala/cute-switch/README.md

-# cute-switch
+# cute_switch
-Using CSS and JS to create a cute switch in Dark and Light themes/mode
+A cute switch made using HTML, CSS and JS.
+Tap the switch to display either of light or dark mode